FAQs

 Medical Records are not public records:

-(2) Information that may identify an individual whose medical records have been used for obtaining data under this chapter is not available for public inspection under the Mississippi Public Records Act of 1983.
+Subsection (2) further states that "[i]nformation that may identify an individual whose medical records have been used for obtaining data under this chapter is not available for public inspection under the Mississippi Public Records Act of 1983."

 Interrogatories are not public records requests.